MirImaadAli1/ProcedurePulseWeb/README.md

 |-----------|--------|----------|---------------------------------------------------------------|-----------------------|
 | `columns` | `array`  | Yes      | The columns configuration for the data tables displayed.      | Retrieved from `authorsTableData` and `projectsTableData`. |
 | `rows`    | `array` | Yes      | The rows data for the tables displayed within the component.  | Retrieved from `authorsTableData` and `projectsTableData`. |

-## - States

-#### src/components/States/caughtUp.js
-- CaughtUp Component: The `CaughtUp` component is a simple React functional component that displays a message indicating that the user is "all caught up."
-It uses Material-UI for layout and styling, and react-icons to display a green checkmark icon.

-#### src/components/States/empty.js
-- EmptyState Component: The `EmptyState` component provides a visual placeholder for empty states in the UI.

-#### src/components/States/loading.js
-Loading Component: The `Loading` component is a React functional component that displays a loading indicator with an hourglass icon and a "loading" message.

 ## - Respond Audit